deepxcode/personal_website/README.md

-# Developed Baisc Website using  Flutter.
+# Developed Basic Website using  Flutter.

 A new Flutter project.